cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ### Option 2: Build Locally

 For security reasons, GitHub Pages runs on `safe` mode, which means the third-party Jekyll plugins or custom scripts won't work.
-If you want to use any another plugins that not in the [whitelist](https://pages.github.com/versions/), **you have to generate the site locally rather than on GitHub Pages**.
+If you want to use any other plugin that not on the [whitelist](https://pages.github.com/versions/), **you have to generate the site locally rather than on GitHub Pages**.

 **1**.
 Browse to GitHub website, create a brand new repo named: